A Universal Quantum Certainty Relation for Arbitrary Number of Observables: UQCRs and Lorenz Curves for Qubit System

-In Example 3, it is noteworthy that the PDV $\boldsymbol{t}^{\prime(1)}$ achieves the known entropy upper bound $H_a$ \cite{Sanchez1993Entropic}, as $H(\boldsymbol{t}^{\prime(1)})=H_a$, which is obtained by taking the infimum of $\boldsymbol{t}^{\prime(1)}$ and $\boldsymbol{t}^{\prime(2)}$.
-However, the PDVs $\boldsymbol{p}_{\text{max}}$ that provide upper bounds for entropic quantum certainty relations in \cite{Sanchez1993Entropic,Sanchez1995Improved,Puchala2015Certainty,Canturk2021Optimal} are generally not comparable to the bound $\boldsymbol{t}$ in terms of majorization relation, i.e., neither $\boldsymbol{p}_{\text{max}}\prec\boldsymbol{t}$ nor $\boldsymbol{t}\prec\boldsymbol{p}_{\text{max}}$ holds.
-This leads to paradoxical results for various entropic functions.
+Nevertheless, the probability vectors $\boldsymbol{p}_{\text{max}}$ that provide upper bounds for entropic quantum certainty relations in \cite{Sanchez1993Entropic,Sanchez1995Improved,Puchala2015Certainty,Canturk2021Optimal} maybe not generally comparable to the bound $\boldsymbol{t}$ in terms of majorization relation, i.e., neither $\boldsymbol{p}_{\text{max}}\prec\boldsymbol{t}$ nor $\boldsymbol{t}\prec\boldsymbol{p}_{\text{max}}$ holds.
+This would lead to paradoxical results for various entropic functions.
 In this sense, the majorization lattice theory provides a ``vector" measure for estimating quantum certainty and uncertainty, revealing the intrinsic structure of quantum measurement outcome distributions.
 In contrast, entropy and variance serve as scalar measures that unavoidably lose distribution information, such as the order of probability vector components.
-Consequently, different measures give rise to various bounds, uncovering diverse facets of quantum certainty.
+Consequently, different measures give rise to various bounds, uncovering diverse facets of quantum uncertainty.
 From this perspective, the structural property of the majorization lattice theory may account for the challenge of obtaining universal and optimal upper bounds for variances and entropies.
-More importantly, The examples presented demonstrate the universality of UQCR (\ref{glb_maj}) when applied to an arbitrary set of observables and mixed states, where entropic quantum certainty relations encounter difficulties.
-The computer programs may be needed to efficiently solve the infimum of the majorization lattice when it refers to a large number of observables and high dimensional systems.
+More importantly, the examples show the universality of UQCR (\ref{glb_maj}) when applied to an arbitrary set of observables and mixed states, where entropic quantum certainty relations encounter difficulties.
+Computer programs may be required to efficiently compute the infimum of the majorization lattice, especially when dealing with a large number of observables or high-dimensional systems.